The Best Fatty Liver Diet: Modified Mediterranean Diet

 The diet that I have followed to reverse my fatty liver and which worked for many other people I have recommended it to is a slightly modified version of the Mediterranean diet.

-This is a diet that many doctors recommend as well as the best diet for fatty liver.
+This is a diet that many doctors recommend as well as the best diet for reversing fatty liver disease.
+I repeat, this is the diet I have followed to reverse my condition.

 To be completely honest with you, I am 100% sure that when it comes to reversing fatty liver, there are multiple approaches and diets/ways of eating that work just as well.